jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerUtilsPartTwo/task.md

 <div class="hint" title="How to get all values from an enum class?">

-To get _all_ values from an enum class you can use the built-in function [values](https://kotlinlang.org/docs/enum-classes.html#working-with-enum-constants).
+To get _all_ values from an enum class, you can use the built-in function [values](https://kotlinlang.org/docs/enum-classes.html#working-with-enum-constants).
 Consider an example:

 ```kotlin